-Airport parking facilities for long and short term passengers include parking garages, large lots, and connecting service roads.
 These areas need special consideration near an airport to reduce glare, and light leakage into other areas.
 These light containment issues are best handled early in the design phase using well designed fixtures and photometric data for modeling and simulation.
 There is no substitute however for actual testing and tweaking as the real-life situation presents itself.
 For this reason, be sure to specify fixtures with known photometrics, cutoff angles, IES model files, and optional baffles to help shape the light output.
+Our LED products have many light distributions and baffle configurations available and we’re constantly adding more standard offerings; if you need something special it can be provided.
 Consult the factory for adjustable baffles useful for testing or as a permanent solution for future flexibility.

 Parking lots and connected areas are increasingly adding cameras for passenger safety, surveillance, and increased law enforcement for crime prevention.
 These might require an additional infrared lighting component to be added to the visible light, or the lights may need to be kept on at a minimum dimmed level.
 When motion is detected on an approaching pathway or access point, lights can be brought up to higher levels, lighting the exit roadway or other control scenarios which can save energy and extend the fixture lifetimes.
 Control communication systems include: power line carrier, RS-485, wireless, and several others.
 Choices depend on if two-way monitoring is needed, future expandability, open source compatibility, and distance traveled.
 Advanced controls can provide additional functionality, energy savings and increase the fixture lifetime making the system cost return even more attractive.
 Contact the Our LED engineering group to discuss your needs and options.